kammitama5/kammitama5.github.io/_posts/2021-6-8-Tuesday-June-8th.md

 of people, because it's not something you'd ordinarily expect (unless you grew up in the Caribbean and also knew that in [Curacao](https://en.wikipedia.org/wiki/Cura%C3%A7ao) they also speak Dutch, and that not all of us are Jamaican.
 - Coincidentally, this confusion was also something I experienced in my own lab, where I suspect that because of a lack of context, I was assumed to be African-
 American well into the Spring of my first year, before by chance a labmate heard me "speak a bunch of what sounded like British".
 And so, the projection of who
 I was and what societally I should expect was set upon me from the beginning.
+My "immigrant-ness" was not openly visible, so disrespect was par for the course, and it was a strange thing to experience.
 I've thought about this for a while, and what it must mean to grow up with those projections thrust upon you as someone who legitimately was born and grew up in the United States.

 ## From school to working
 - One of the things I wrestled with a lot was how, in my own all-female high school, we were encouraged to be leaders, to forge our own paths.
 It was a special, very